 Error 0520 – Invalid service for contract

-The contract number given has expired or is not in Sector Services’s database.
-Please check your records and call the Sector Services Contact Centre on 0800 458 448 with the correct details so that adjustments can be made.
-If the contract number is correct then Sector Services will need to check that the Doctor's Annual Practising Certificate is still valid and covers the dates of service of the claim.
+The contract number given has expired or is not in Sector Operations's database.
+Please check your records and call the Sector Operations Contact Centre on 0800 458 448 with the correct details so that adjustments can be made.
+If the contract number is correct then Sector Operations will need to check that the Doctor's Annual Practising Certificate is still valid and covers the dates of service of the claim.

 Error 9999 – Place holding error code